mate-academy/kt-extension-function-arraylist/README.md

-# Extension function
+# Extension Function

-In this task, you need to add a new function, `getSizeMessage(): String,` to the ArrayList class.
+In this task, you need to add a new function, getSizeMessage(): String, to the ArrayList class.
 Provide your solution in the `mate.academy.NumbersService` class.

 Example of the function invocation: